 Dr Alison Mahony

 Bill is excited to commence his GP training in Myrtleford in 2016.
 After training in South Australia and The Northern Territory, Bill moved back to the North East and has spent the last two years working with Albury/Wodonga Health.
+Bill is now a Fellow’d GP after completing his Registrar Training with us.
 Bill has interests in rural health and emergency medicine.
 When not at work Bill enjoys cycling, gardening and spending time with his young family.

-Shannon was really excited to join the Myrtleford team as one of the GP Registrars in 2017.
+We are looking forward to having Shannon back with us in 2021 after doing 12 months Emergency Department rotation.
+Shannon was excited to join the Myrtleford team as one of the GP Registrars in 2017.
 Since graduating from Monash University in 2012, Shannon has worked mainly at Northeast Health Wangaratta as well as spending a year in Melbourne working at the Royal Children’s Hospital.
+Shannon is now a Fellow’d GP after completing her Registrar Training with us.
 Shannon has interests in children’s and adolescents’ health as well as chronic disease management.
-Outside of work Shannon enjoys spending time with her family and little boy outdoors gardening, walking and bike riding.
+Outside of work Shannon enjoys spending time with her family and her boys outdoors gardening, walking and bike riding.

 Alan graduated from Edinburgh University and worked as a GP in Yorkshire before emigrating to Queensland in 1990.
 After 7 years as a GP in Mackay, he then worked with The Flying Doctor Service before returning to hospital medicine, anaesthetics and emergency medicine.
 He commenced working as a locum at Standish Street in 2014, relocating permanently to the area in 2016.